 Yesterday, one of my friends, Aranjit shared a picture of a dish, which he prepared for his son, in our WhatsApp group.
 It was a chicken dish cooked in opium poppy (Papaver somniferum) seed curry.
 Posto (or, the opium poppy-seed) is one of my favourite dish, in any combination.
 Well, ask any Bengali and he or she will confirm that পোস্ত (posto) is one of the most loved Bengali delicacies.
 On a lazy weekend, I was wondering how can a residual by-product of the opium plant become a popular ingredient in the Bengali kitchen?

-According to Pritha Sen’s narration, the opium poppy, from which posto, khus-khus or poppy-seed is derived, has a long relationship with India, not as a gourmet ingredient but as a medicinal plant.
+The poppy-seed also has a long relationship with India, not as a gourmet ingredient but as a medicinal plant.
 As remedy for a number of ailments, it finds mention in the Dhanvantari Nighantu — a treatise on the medicinal plants & their pharmacological actions attributed to Lord Dhanvantari.
 Commonly worshipped as the God of Medicine, Dhanvantari is regarded as the origin exponent of Indian medicine.
 He taught surgery and other divisions of Ayurveda (Indian system of medicine) at the instance of Sushruta, to a group of sages among whom Sushruta was the foremost.
 That was at the time of the beginning of the Common Era.

 Opium slowly took on the form of a recreational drug during the reign of the Mughal emperor Akbar.
 Its cultivation was stepped up by royal diktat, and the beautiful crimson flower found a special place as well in royal textile motifs.